Franchisor May Be Liable for Harassment by Franchisee’s Employee

 The appellate court disagreed with the trial court and reversed the judgment in favor of Domino’s.
 The appellate court held that the franchise agreement was not dispositive of the issue of whether Domino’s truly had an independent contractor relationship with its franchise.
 The plaintiff had presented evidence suggesting that Domino’s exercised significant control over the local operations of the franchise, suggesting that the franchise may have been an agent of Domino’s as opposed to an independent contractor.
 The plaintiff also presented evidence that a Domino’s area leader made recommendations for terminating certain franchise employees, including the supervisor accused of assault and harassment in this particular case.
 Based on evidence suggesting a high level of control by Domino’s over franchise operations, the court held that there was a triable issue of fact as to whether Domino’s could be held liable for the conduct of the franchise employee.
 As a result, the court held that the plaintiff’s claims could proceed against Domino’s.

 The case is Patterson v.
-Domino’s and the decision is here.
+Domino’s.